city41/neo-geo-dev-book/book/02-the-hardware/index.md

+---
+chapterNumber: 2
-# The Hardware
+title: The Hardware
+status: rough-draft
+version: 0.0.1
+---

 Programming the Neo Geo requires understanding its hardware well.
 The various CPUs and chips on the motherboard work with the various ROMs in the game cart to make the game happen.

 In this short chapter we'll take a quick tour of the major chips and ROM types.
 Don't worry about remembering all of this, as you dig into Neo dev you'll get to know this stuff quite well.

 ## Motorola 68k CPU

 The 68000 is the main central processing unit and responsible for executing the primary game code.
 It runs at 12mhz, has 32 bit registers and has no native floating point support.

 ## Zilog Z80 CPU